bekk/bekk-christmas/post/ux/what-i-learned-about-ux-writing-from-a-british-prog-drummer-and-david-lynch.md

 Whenever I write, my goal is always to find the simplest version of the truth intended.
 By truth, I mean the pieces of information I relay to people who desire an outcome of some sort, typically in an app or landing page.
 Sometimes I need to let function dictate what I write; other times, it feels like a good time to sparkle with some creativity.

 ![Image for post](https://miro.medium.com/max/2238/1*r7e4HbF2CWByVxNXGxryTg.png "A good example of creative microcopy.
 It could not have been created without insight from the parents, the kids and the restaurants point of view.
 Origin unknown.
 Let me know if you know and I’ll include it.")

 Bill Bernbach, a legendary copywriter responsible for the famous Think Small ads for Volkswagen, once said that *creativity is the intangible thing that makes the difference.* It’s just something that feels right.
 Right?
 But at the same time, creativity is an extra layer for people to decode and make sense of.
 What I’m saying is being creative for creativity’s sake is not enough.
 It has to add meaning or value.

 ![Image for post](https://miro.medium.com/max/1240/1*FR-AXV2uHBXBRiJb8S2M0w.jpeg)

 ![Image for post](https://miro.medium.com/max/1198/1*dH1cHTB6s__0msGlLFjBUQ.jpeg)

-Bill Bernbach also said that* **advertising is fundamentally persuasion, and persuasion happens to be not a science but an art.*** This is also something I hold to be true.
+Bill Bernbach also said that **"advertising is fundamentally persuasion, and persuasion happens to be not a science but an art".** This is also something I hold to be true.
 Although much progress has been made in science since this quote was published, I believe it is just as accurate today.
 What’s new is that originality is being copied much faster.
 And mediocrity shines like never before, radiating in front of the good stuff.

-> So, don’t feel bad about procrastinating when you need to write.
+> *So, don’t feel bad about procrastinating when you need to write.
 Humans put the whole thing of for a couple of hundred thousand years.
 By a conservative estimate, we’ve had writing for 4 % of the time we’ve been humans.
-Chatting is easy, writing is an arduous chore.
+Chatting is easy, writing is an arduous chore.*
 >
 > — Erika Hall, Conversational Design